-Human Resource industry has already been on the frontlines of adopting AI, conversational technology, and chatbots in their day-to-day work.
+The Human Resource industry has already been on the frontlines of adopting AI, conversational technology, and HR chatbots in their day-to-day work.
 It’s an active ongoing process – so much so that Gartner even forecasts that 30% of all hiring activities will be fully performed by AI.
 It’s interesting how the field that literally features the word “human” in it is among the most suitable for automation.

-HRs track the dynamic within the team, make sure the communication is transparent and healthy, connect the interests of employees and employers.
-It’s not something that can be easily automated.
+HRs track the dynamic within the team, make sure the communication is transparent and healthy, and connect the interests of employees and employers.
+That’s not something that can be easily automated.

 On-boarding, on the other hand, requires less context – the procedures are rather predictable.
 Using AI for onboarding can help HR managers jump-start new hires into action, automatically generate documentation, answer questions, and integrate a new member to the team.

 Pre-onboarding is a crucial stage to welcome the new candidate.
 At this point, even a small organizational problem or misunderstanding can affect the hire’s motivation to work with the company.

-- Providing updates on meeting and call schedules, accumulating the information that the candidate needs to go through in preparation for an interview or an organizational call
+- Accumulating the information that the candidate needs to go through in preparation for an interview or an organizational call.

 Filling out agreements, contracts, and NDAs can be confusing.
 Often, employees can be confused about understanding which information belongs where, forget to attach a document scan or sign on the wrong spot.
 The stage of filling out documentation creates a lot of questions, and they need to be resolved quickly in order for a hire to start working.

-Here’s how chatbots can help with documentation:
+Here’s how an HR bot can help with documentation:

-- Providing a step-by-step explanation: they can guide a new hire through the process of signing the documents in real-time
+- Providing a step-by-step explanation: They can guide a new hire through the process of signing the documents in real-time.

-- Answering questions: just like with on-boarding, chatbots can create a FAQ about documentation
+- Answering questions: Just like with on-boarding, chatbots can create a FAQ about documentation.

 Provide key information